Elizabeth Carey, Lady Berkeley: Learning and patronage

 Carey's mother was educated and a noted patron of the arts, and passed these traits on to her daughter.
 Carey was tutored by Henry Stanford.
 In 1594, aged 18, she is known to have translated two of Petrarch's sonnets from Italian into English.
 In the same year, Thomas Nashe dedicated The Terrors of the Night to her, praising her "sharpe Wit" and "religious piety".
 (The previous year, Nashe had dedicated Christ's Teares Over Jerusalem to her mother.)
 Peter Erondelle's French primer and book of manners, The French Garden (1605), was also dedicated to her, and it has been suggested that she served as the model for the character of "Lady Rimellaine" in the book.
 In 1610, she was patron of Philemon Holland's translation from the Latin of William Camden's Britannia.
 She appears to have considered contributing £20, and perhaps £40, towards the volume; and in a commendatory poem Thomas Muriell praised her as the "rare Phoenix cause of this translation".
-However, shortly before publication, she seems to have become unsatisfied with the quality of Holland's work and withdrew her support: the published book does not mention her patronage, although she is mentioned in the next edition of 1637.
+However, shortly before publication, she seems to have become dissatisfied with the quality of Holland's work and withdrew her support: the published book does not mention her patronage, although she is mentioned in the next edition of 1637.
 She is also listed among the many dedicatees of Camden's Annales (1625).

 She donated volumes in Latin, Greek, French, Italian and English to Coventry school and city library.
 In later life, John Smyth described her living at Cranford, "amongst her thousands of books".